Meet our Pride 2019 Performers!

 Alexandra “Sandy” Vansuch has been singing with RCC since 2004.
 After a career including home renovation, being a crew member at Trader Joe’s, teaching at Penn State Shenango, and running a theater in Youngstown, Ohio, she is is trying to figure out what she wants to be when she grows up.

-Amy joined the RCC this fall with her sister, Rachel, with whom she’s been singing all her life.
+Amy joined the RCC with her sister, Rachel, with whom she’s been singing all her life.
 Together they’ve performed in school and church choirs and were often drafted to command performances on Sunday mornings by their father, who was a United Methodist minister.
 Amy is ecstatic to have found her way back to choral singing, as she loves harmonizing and Latin, and finds few opportunities for either in her career as a retail store manager.
 Amy lives happily in Castle Shannon with her wife Patty and an assortment of animals.

 Sarah is a software engineer originally from Kansas City, MO where she was a part of a LGBTQ-inclusive choir there.
 When she’s not singing with RCC, she’s working to better the tech community, running a local software conference, and trying to constantly pet and play with her two large cat brothers.